 Now, lets come to the main topic, how good they sound you ask?
 The sound separation is on point, the soundstage is wider than the Hyperx Cloud 2 that I currently own and that tells a lot because the MH752 also is better than my cloud2 which means that you are getting a close enough sound experience of the MH752 in MH650 at a cheaper price.

-The sound did not sound muddy even when I changed the equalizer from the software.
-On taking both the treble and bass up the sliders, instead of getting a bad sound experience, I actually good a good sub-bass experience which did not ruin the already balanced and clear sound that I was getting normally out of the box.
+The sound was not muddy even when I changed the equalizer from the software.
+On taking both the treble and bass up the sliders, instead of getting a bad sound experience, The sub-bass experience did not ruin the already balanced and clear sound that I was getting normally out of the box.
 It instead made them sound even better.

 For me, a gaming headphone should always have the best audio positioning else I would not even check the headphones out further.
 This does a good job at that as well.
 I know at this point I am only pointing out positive things and nothing negative cause believe me when I tell you that you need to experience these personally and I can say for a fact, that you won’t be able to find any problem as well in the MH650.